vippsas/vipps-checkout/vipps-checkout-api.md

 #### Alternative 2: Vipps Checkout Direct - we handle the checkout and redirect the user back to you

-If you want to checkout a single item directly we offer Vipps Checkout Direct.
+To checkout a single item directly, use Vipps Checkout Direct.
 Hook this flow up on a button directly on a product, and we handle the rest by redirecting the user to checkout.vipps.no where we handle the checkout.
 We will return the customer back to your site when finished.

-We also have a [button](vipps-checkout-button.md) with the Vipps look and feel that you can use (if you so choose) to make the integration super easy on your product page!
+We also have a [button](vipps-checkout-button.md) with the Vipps look-and-feel that you can use (if you so choose) to make the integration super easy on your product page!

 The SDK exposes a global function called `VippsCheckoutDirect`.
 Initialize this with the following parameters